IzabellaLopes/kidlit-swap/README.md

 - [Jshint](https://jshint.com/) - Used to validate Javascript.
 - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
 - [Techsini](https://techsini.com/multi-mockup/index.php) - To display the website image across various devices.
-- [Chat GPT](https://chat.openai.com/) - Enhance Readme.md readability; streamline content for effective communication.
+- [ChatGPT by OpenAI](https://chat.openai.com/) - Enhance Readme.md readability; streamline content for effective communication.
 - [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - A Google Chrome extension that allows you to view your site as people with accessibility needs would see it.